neitanod/vim-clevertab/README.md

     Works like the keyword and omni calls, but this one starts the NeoComplete plugin to search for matches.

+  - neosnippet

+    Starts the NeoSnippet plugin to search for matches.

-If you use a completion plugin other than NeoComplete and/or a snippets plugin other than UltiSnips, I encourage you to hack into this plugin and add them yourself!
+If you use a completion plugin other than NeoComplete and/or a snippets plugin other than UltiSnips or NeoSnippet, I encourage you to hack into this plugin and add them yourself!
 Each one is just an elseif block with just one to five lines of code in it.
 Then send me a pull request or just mail it to me.